csyork/Cryptography-Practice/README.md

 ## Resources
-The execercises can be found here: https://cryptopals.com/sets/1
+The exercises can be found here: https://cryptopals.com/sets/1